-- This hair works as a shield against the dust and sand.
+- This hair works as a shield against dust and sand.

 - Camels have muscular nostrils.

-- They can close it to prevent sand from being entering into the nasal passage.
+- They can close it to prevent sand from being entering the nasal passage.

-- Camels also use their nostrils to trap the moisture from the exhaling air as a mean of conserving water.
+- Camels also use their nostrils to trap the moisture from the exhaling air as a means of conserving water.

-- Camels also have the capability of cooling the inhaled air in order to condense the moisture.
+- Camels also have the capability of cooling the inhaled air to condense the moisture.

 Camel Eyelids – How Many Eyelids Do Camels Have